 What If He Didn’t Pray!?

-The question I then had was, “But what if Hezekiah didn’t pray!?”
+“But what if Hezekiah didn’t pray!?”
 You might be wondering the same thing.
 Would Judah have fallen to Assyria?
 Would Judah have been defeated in a bloody battle and lost thousands of lives?
 Would Sennacherib have lived longer (since he eventually dies because of all this as well)?
 Would Assyria have remained the world super-power for even longer?

 We don’t know.
 God is the God of what does happen, not what could’ve happened.
 We operate the same way.
 We can speculate, but it probably isn’t too helpful.